bsavitzky/rigidRegistration/README.md

 ## Demo notebooks

-The easiest way to familiarize yourself with the code, and get started using it on your own data, is with the demo notebooks, found in the samplefiles directory.
+The easiest way to familiarize yourself with the code, and get started using it on your own data, is with the demo notebooks found in the samplefiles directory.
 These all .ipynb files, built to run from the jupyter notebook.
-Launch jupyter from a command line with
+Launch jupyter from the command line with

 ```
 jupyter notebook